I received the Senior Exemption on my tax bill last year. Do I have to reapply for the Senior Exemption this year?

-Yes, as long as your parent was alive and resided in the home January 1, 2020 and used the home as their principal place of residence, the property would be eligible.
+Yes, as long as your parent was alive and resided in the home on January 1, 2021, and used the home as their principal place of residence, the property would be eligible.
 Follow the instructions listed below.

 - Sign your parent’s name on the application and in parenthesis write deceased and Underneath it write your name and in parenthesis write son/daughter.

 - Provide a copy of the death certificate.